SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 | 1911 |           7 206 648           |   371 557   | 5 |
 | 1921 |           8 788 483           |   367 475   | 4 |

-<br/><br/><!-- equals 3 line breaks, line below table must be blank, there are no spaces at the end of last line the table-->
+<br/><!-- equals 3 line breaks, as per end of table, line below table must be blank, there are no spaces at the end of the last table line-->
 ### 2.1 Access CCRI microdata

 1911